Welcome to the free 2018 RBRVS Calculator.

 - Head to CMS and download the latest 2018 RVU zip file.
 This link brings you to the list of RVU files CMS hosts - but this calculator only works for 2018!
 Look out for newer versions.
 You have to agree to the license and usage rules from CMS, of course.

-- Extract the PPRRVU8*.xlsx file from the zip file.
+- Extract the PPRRVU8*.csv file from the zip file.
 Note that the actual file name will change based on version of the RVU data file you download.
-You are essentially looking for a file that begins with "PPRVU," has the number 18, and ends in .xlsx and is larger than 2MB.
+You are essentially looking for a file that begins with "PPRVU," has the number 18, and ends in .csv and is larger than 2MB.
 It will have just under 17,000 CPT codes in it.
+Note: the suggestion to import the CSV file is a change from previous years - apparently using the CSV file makes the matching happen more easily, especially for Excel users, due to data type definitions.

-- Cut and paste the entire page of data from the PPRRVU18*.xlsx file into the tab marked “PPRRVU18_JAN.xlsx″ in the RVU Calculator spreadsheet.
+- Cut and paste the entire page of data from the PPRRVU18*.csv file into the tab marked “PPRRVU18_JAN.csv″ in the RVU Calculator spreadsheet.
 Don’t panic if it seems to freeze for a minute, it’s a lot of data.

 - Go to the middle tab, "GPCI18."
 Scroll down until you find your locality.
-Once you locate it, copy the four fields for the properly line.
+Once you locate it, copy the four fields for the proper line.

 - Go back to the first tab, "Front Page," and paste your GPCI results into the cell B6.
 It should overwrite the Name and 3 GPCI value fields.